travelping/freewtp/README.md

 ## STATUS

-NOTE: The WTP has been ported to libev, the AC has not been adjusted and is therefor broken for the moment.
+NOTE: The WTP implementation has been ported to libev

 ### WTP tested and working features: